-Edited by Anonymous, Eng, Jerry Rivers, Lynn and 3 others
+Edited by Eng, Jerry Rivers, Lynn, Monika and 2 others

 Tennis is a wonderful sport.
 It can be played at any age, and at all levels.
 It provides a fun workout in a non-contact sport, indoors or outdoors.
 It can be played one-one-one, or in doubles teams.
 I've enjoyed the sport for three decades, and have made many good friends through tennis.
 You can enjoy it just as much.
 You don't have to be a great athlete to play this sport, but it does take time and proper skill to play.
 When the bio-mechanics are done properly, you can enjoy it for a lifetime without injury.
 As a Professional Tennis Registry instructor for years, I would say that for beginners, the serve is the most challenging stroke in tennis.
 With the simple steps I'll give you here and some practice, you will master the stroke, and develop a good tennis serve.
 If you are not already active in tennis or other sports, I recommend that you have the clearance by your family doctor before you take up tennis.

 Even though it is the most complex stroke in tennis, the bio-mechanics of serving a tennis ball are much like the basic mechanics of throwing a baseball.
 It is also the most offensive stroke for a couple reasons: You can win a point outright with it (ace), and since it's the starting stroke, it sets up your offense.
 Follow the steps in this guide, practice what you have learned, and then you will have mastered this stroke.
 I will teach you the basic steps, and even though there are four types of tennis serves (due to spin), this will be the foundation for them all.
 With practice you will not have just a good tennis serve, but you may also have a great one!